 In a dining room with a 20-foot cathedral ceiling, that would mean a gap of at least 66 inches between the table and the bottom of the chandelier.
 That would appear very out of scale and imbalanced depending on the fixture, so view this rule as more of a guideline.
 At the end of the day, appearance is more important than following arbitrary design rules.
 You may need to order an additional length of chain along with your chandelier if you have high ceilings as more chain gives you more height adjustment options.

 Scale and Proportion

-In taller rooms, use the 3-inch increment rule as a rough guideline only and test the appearance before deciding on the final hanging height of the fixture.
-The size and volume of the room and the dimensions of the dining table and chairs, as well as any accessory pieces, such as a sideboard or buffet, should appear in scale with the chandelier for a balanced, well-proportioned aesthetic.
+Ceiling height is not the only factor to consider when choosing a light fixture.
+The size and volume of the room matter, as do the dimensions of the furniture in the space.
+The dimensions of the dining table and chairs, as well as any accessory pieces, such as a sideboard or buffet, should appear in scale with the chandelier for a balanced, well-proportioned aesthetic.

-For more narrow tables, also consider the height of the people who most often use the dining room and the manner in which they use it when positioning the light.
-If the table is only 36 inches deep and one of the primary diners is 6 feet tall and will regularly lean over the table to serve and clear dishes, a high probability exists that he will hit his head on the light quite regularly if it hangs only 30 inches above the table.
+Scale your fixtures for comfort, as well as aesthetics.
+For more narrow tables, consider the height of the people who most often use the dining room and the manner in which they use it when positioning the light.
+If the table is only 36 inches deep and one of the primary diners is 6 feet tall and will regularly lean over the table to serve and clear dishes, he will likely hit his head on the light quite regularly if it hangs only 30 inches above the table.